stamarty/CSharp-Exercize/README.md

 - **lc_JewelsAndStones** - Check contents of string J against contents of string S. Returns number of times elements of J appear in elements of S.

+- **Module6Files** - Various methods to manipulate files using **C#**.

 - **lc_NRepeatedElements2NArray** - returns the value that is duplicated within the array.
 Uses a HashSet to look for duplicates.

 - **lc_PalindromeCheck** - checks for palindrome in any combination of letters or digits.
 Punctuation, case and whitespace are ignored.

 - **cci_ReverseString** - reverses a string entered as a parameter.
 There are two method signatures in the class, one returns the string reversed, the other writes the string reversed to console.

 - **lc_ReverseSLL** - reverses the order of nodes in a singlylinked list.

-There is not actually an associated linkedlist for this method yet, but the method does work.
+- **RockPaperScissors** - Can you beat The Horde of Hamsters at their own game?
+This game uses three classes to run a simple game of Rock, Paper, Scissors.
+It also keeps score!

 - **hr_SimpleArraySum** - Given an array of integers, find the sum of its elements.